afsc-assessments/ebswp_2023/doc/EBSpollock.md

 \begin{centering}
-  James Ianelli, Ben Fissel, Kirstin Holsman, Alex De Robertis, Taina Honkalehto, \\
+  James Ianelli, Ben Fissel, Sarah Stienessen Taina Honkalehto, \\
-  Stan Kotwicki, Cole Monnahan, Elizabeth Siddon, and James Thorson \\
+  Elizabeth Siddon, and Caitlin Allen-Akselrud \\
 \fontfamily{cmr}
 \fontsize{10}{12}
 \selectfont
   Alaska Fisheries Science Center, National Marine Fisheries Service \\
-  National Oceanic and Atmospheric Administration \\ 7600 Sand Point Way NE., Seattle, WA 98115-6349 \\ October 21, 2021 \\
+  National Oceanic and Atmospheric Administration \\ 7600 Sand Point Way NE., Seattle, WA 98115-6349 \\ November 01, 2021 \\
 	\end{centering}
 ----

 # Executive summary

 This chapter covers the Eastern Bering Sea (EBS) region—the Aleutian Islands region (Chapter 1A) and the Bogoslof Island area (Chapter 1B) are presented separately.
+A multi-species stock assessment (e.g., from [2020](https://apps-afsc.fisheries.noaa.gov/refm/docs/2020/EBSmultispp.pdf)).

 ### Summary of changes in assessment inputs

 Relative to last year’s BSAI SAFE report, the following substantive changes have been made in the EBS pollock stock assessment.
-Notably, a number of surveys were cancelled including the 2020 NMFS bottom-trawl survey (BTS), the 2020 NMFS acoustic-trawl survey (ATS), and th 2020 opportunistic acoustic data from vessels (AVO).
+This includes the 2021 NMFS bottom-trawl survey (BTS) covering the EBS and NBS.
+As before, these data were treated with a spatio temporal model for index standardization; however, this year a number of refinements from the 2019 index were made which changed the time series used for tuning the assessment.
+The BTS chartered boats also collected acoustic data and the series  was updated this year (AVO).

 #### Changes in the data

-   1. Observer data for catch-at-age and average weight-at-age from the 2019 fishery were finalized and included.
+   1. Observer data for catch-at-age and average weight-at-age from the 2020 fishery were finalized and included.

-   2. Total catch as reported by NMFS Alaska Regional office was updated and included through 2020.
+   2. Total catch as reported by NMFS Alaska Regional office was updated and included through 2021.

-   3. In summer 2020, the AFSC coordinated a survey conducted by three uncrewed surface vehicles (USVs) using acoustics.
+   3. In summer 2021, the AFSC conducted the bottom trawl survey in the EBS and extended into the NBS.
+   A VAST model evaluation (including the cold-pool extent) was used as the main index.

+   3. The bottom trawl survey collected acoustic data opportunistically and extend the index from 2006-2019 and again this year.

+   3. Because of indications of smaller-than usual fish apparent in the 2021 fishery, length composition data from this year's fishery, along with a preliminary estimate of the catch-age composition for this year was used.

 ### Changes in the assessment methods

-There were some minor changes to data used for the assessment model this year.
+There were some minor changes to data used for the assessment model this year to accommodate requests from the SSC and Plan Team.
-We continued to refine treatment of survey data via spatial-temporal models for  creating an alternative index including the broader region of the northern Bering Sea, mainly by improving the documentation.

 ## Summary of EBS pollock results
-The following table applies for Model 20.0, the model used for last year's assessment but with data from the uncrewed surface vehicles (USVs) included as an extension of the acoustic trawl survey.
-An alternative table is provided for this model which excludes the USV data from 2020.
+The following table applies for Model 20.0, the model used for last year's assessment An alternative table is provided xxxx.
 As in past years, the ABC recommendation reflects the Tier 3 estimate.

 \begin{table}[ht]
 \centering